Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp plan/03_Billing, Payment, and Subscription Service Development Plan.md

 ### 2.5 Additional Token Endpoints
 - ⏳ POST /tokens/check - Check token availability without deducting (pre-authorization, also add to the response how many of each content type the user has used and is theoretically left for usage, add renewal date)
 - ⏳ GET /jobs/count/:userId/monthly - Get monthly job count for a user (for this we need to enhance the job service to track the job count per user and the user database to track the job count per user)
-- ⏳ POST /api/subscription/features/check - Check if a feature is available in user's plan
+- ⏳ GET /features/available/:userId - Check what features are available in user's plan
+- ⏳ GET /plans - List all Subscription Plans
+### 2.6 Additional Admin Endpoints
+- ⏳ POST /token-packages/change - Change Token Package Details (Admin Only)
+- ⏳ POST /token-packages/activate - Activate / Deactivate Token Package (Admin Only)
+- ⏳ POST /plans/change - Change Subscription Plan Details (Admin Only)
-- ⏳ POST /api/subscription/limits/check - Check if user has exceeded usage limits
+- ⏳ POST /plans/activate - Activate / Deactivate Subscription (Admin Only)

 ## Phase 3: API Gateway Integration
 ### 3.1 API Gateway Routes